The rollout of Covid vaccines in European Union (EU) countries is picking up speed, with more than 300 million jabs administered.

 The government claimed that being outside the EU allowed it to be more nimble in this area.

-However, the UK's approval of the jab would have been permitted anyway under EU law - a point made by the head of the UK medicines regulator.
+However, the UK's approval of the vaccine would have been permitted anyway under EU law - a point made by the head of the UK medicines regulator.

 The UK could have joined the EU vaccine scheme last year while it was still in a transition phase with the EU, but it chose not to.